mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 Doing so would make the encrypted DNS solution more difficult and time-consuming to adopt, and most likely would introduce vendor lock-in.

-# Deployment Considerations
+# Operational Considerations

 ## Avoiding connectivity deadlocks

 Deployers should carefully consider how they will handle certificate rollover and revocation.
 If an encrypted DNS server only allows connections from clients with valid certificates, and the client is configured to only use the encrypted DNS server, then there will be a deadlock when the certificate expires or is revoked such that the client device will not have the connectivity needed to renew or replace its certificate.

 Encrypted DNS servers that challenge clients for authentication SHOULD have a separate resolution policy for clients that do not have valid credentials that allows them to resolve the subset of names needed to connect to the infrastructure needed to acquire certificates.

 Alternatively, encrypted DNS clients that are configured to use encrypted DNS servers that will require authentication MAY consider configuring knowledge of certificate issuing infrastructure in advance so that the DNS deadlock can be avoided without introducing less secure DNS servers to their configuration (i.e. hard coding IP addresses and host names for certificate checking).

 # Security Considerations